stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/42_caching_model.md

 access, or when the information is obtained from long-running computations.

-Using a cache generally delivers the following advantages
+Using a cache generally delivers the following advantages:

-- gives a faster response after the first access, improving the perceived performance of the application.
+- Gives a faster response after the first access, improving the perceived performance of the application
-- Neutralizes potential temporary failures of the data source, improving perceived reliability.
+- Neutralizes potential temporary failures of the data source, improving perceived reliability
-- when accessing a remote resource, prevents repeated requests of the resource (known as "hammering").
-Failure to implement caching in this case generally leads to a security response (e.g. throttling, or access ban) from the administrators of the remote resource.
+- When accessing a remote resource, prevents repeated and frequent requests of the resource.
+Failure to implement caching in this case generally leads to a security response from the administrators of the remote resource (e.g. throttling, or denied access).

 However, caching comes with a set of liabilities:

-- Increases memory footprint of the application to store the cached data.
+- Increases memory footprint of the application to store the cached data
-- the Model may return outdated information to its client.
+- The Model may return outdated information to its client
 - In multi-user web-applications, cached data may contain critical security information, and must therefore not be leaked to unintended recipients.